donaldboulton/minimal-mistakes/_products/coffee.md

 ---
 title: Buy a Coffee
 subtitle: Buy me a Coffee
+description_markdown: >-
+  A perfect coffee in the morning absolutely makes my day.
+Buy me a small one for a good start or a big one to keep going all day!
 name: Cup of Joe
 sku: Coffee
 excerpt: "Buy me a cup of coffee."